Jollerprutt/proxmox-node/README.md

 | `Enable` |leave as default|

 ### 4.2 Configure Proxmox bridge networking
-If you using a single NIC hardware you can skip this step.
+If you using a single NIC hardware or a Synology VM you can skip this step.

 The Qotom Mini PC Q500G6-S05 has 6x Gigabit NICs.